 Wunderkind isn’t an email service provider like the other tools in this list, but it still plays a powerful role in powering your email automation efforts.
 Wunderkind is the key you need to unlock the identities of your site visitors, especially if your visitors didn’t come from your email (where it’s easier to track visitor IDs).

 Email automation is an incredibly important and impactful tool for businesses of all kinds.
 It takes the relevance and creativity of email marketing a step further and engages your subscribers, site visitors, and customers in unique ways.
 Moreover, it helps you avoid treating every consumer the same — a marketing strategy that’s practically dead and gone.
-By developing email automation workflows and following the best practices and strategies we discussed above, you’ll be meeting leads and customers when your brand and products are top-of-mind.
+By developing email automation workflows and following the email automation best practices we discussed above, you’ll be meeting leads and customers when your brand and products are top-of-mind.